gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 1. To begin, the `ERC20` tokens to bridge are burned using a smart contract on our _source chain_ (in this case, Sepolia).
-2. Then, we query the Creditcoin decentralized oracle for a _proof_ of our source chain token burn.
+2. Then, we generate a proof of our source chain token burn
+3. Using that proof we call our minter contract which will internally call the Creditcoin oracle to validate the generated proof
-3. Finally, using the resulting proof from [step 2], we mint the same amount of tokens on Creditcoin (in this case, Creditcoin testnet).
+4. After that the same contract will mint the tokens on Creditcoin

 ## External dependencies